Neal R. Iverson

 Current and proposed projects include the following:

-- Field studies of drumlin formation at Múlajökull, Iceland.
+- Field and modeling studies of drumlin formation at Múlajökull, Iceland.

 - Use of magnetic till fabrics to infer deformation kinematics of soft beds and related landform genesis, with laboratory experiments to calibrate fabrics to strain characteristics

 - Laboratory studies of glacier sliding, erosion, and sediment transport with a custom device that rotates a ring of ice (0.9 m O.D.) at the pressure-melting temperature over a rigid or deformable bed

 - Modeling of bedrock erosion by glaciers